NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/LowCostUltrasoundTraining/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

 1. Develop basic module to train in-plane and out-of-plane needle insertions.
+2. Manage recordings (sequences) by saving/loading .sqbr files.
+3. Show exercise instructions using images and videos displayed in the module.
+4. Use [PerkTutor extension](http://perktutor.github.io/) to evaluate recordings and get overall metrics (elapsed time, needle path length, rotations, translations,...).
+Display table to users showing metric values.
-2. Compute basic metrics to assess performance: distance from needle tip to US plane, distance to target, insertion time,...
-3. Display tables and plots to users during evaluation
+5. Enable the computation of metrics for each sample in the recording (distance from needle tip to US plane, distance to target,...) and visualize metric values along the recording time.
+Show plots to users during recording playback.
-4. Integrate functionalities available in [PerkTutor extension](http://perktutor.github.io/) to automatically compute performance metrics and to provide feedback to users about their performance.
-5. Compute advance metrics using PerkTutor: tissue damage, number of insertions, total path, rotations,...
 6. Test exercise with hardware (US, tracker, phantom,...)
 7. Integrate exercise in TrainUS app
+8. Record insertion data for experts and novices and use [PerkTutor extension](http://perktutor.github.io/) to provide specific feedback to users about their performance.
+9. Determine best way to integrate video-based metrics into PerkTutor.

 ## Approach and Plan